Johnny Ertle: Draw with Joe Lynch, 1916

 Ertle drew with future world bantamweight champion Joe Lynch on October 10, 1916, in a close no decision bout in a ten-round newspaper decision at the Pioneer Club in Brooklyn.
-Ertel held a lead in the first two rounds, but Lynch rallied and by waging a two fisted attack came back on points scoring.
+Ertle held a lead in the first two rounds, but Lynch rallied and by waging a two fisted attack came back on points scoring.
 Ertle went out into the lead again in the seventh with several successive blows, but Lynch came back to even the scoring.
 Despite a disadvantage in reach, with Lynch seven inches taller, Ertle performed well against the future champion.

-On November 27, 1916, Ertle fought another no-decision bout against Dick Loadman at the Lyric Theatre in Baltimore, losing in the opinion of many newspapers, but Ertel did not give up his claim to the title.
+On November 27, 1916, Ertle fought another no-decision bout against Dick Loadman at the Lyric Theatre in Baltimore, losing in the opinion of many newspapers, but Ertle did not give up his claim to the title.
 Though there were no knockdowns in the bout, Loadman showered Ertle with blows against which his opponent could find no consistent defense.
 The bout was well fought and the first five rounds featured scientific sparring and footwork.
 Minneapolis's Morning Tribune could not give a single round to Ertle, and noted he was forced to cover through much of the fighting.
 Loadman would fight top talent in his career, but usually lose against past or future champions.

 On February 16, 1917, Ertle defeated Pekin Kid Herman, of Pekin, Illinois, in a close ten-round newspaper decision at the Auditorium in Milwaukee.
 Several newspapers, however, considered the bout a draw, or a close win by Herman, who gained momentum in the last four rounds, rocking Ertle with lefts and rights in the seventh and eighth, though still taking punishment in both rounds.
 The Milwaukee Free Press gave the bout to Ertle for his slight lead in the first six rounds, and for briefly putting Herman to the canvas in the second with a right uppercut to the chin.

 Before a crowd of 3,000, on July 31, 1917, Ertle defeated Irish bantamweight Roy Moore at St. Paul's Lexington Park in no-decision bout that most newspapers ruled a draw or a slight edge for Ertle.
 The bout was billed as a defense of Ertle's world bantamweight title.
 Moore performed well in the eighth, ninth, and tenth rounds, deserving a draw or having a slight edge in the opinion of Minneapolis's Morning Tribune.
 In the opinion of several newspapers, Ertle deserved the decision for landing cleaner blows.
 Two months later on September 11, Ertle defeated Moore in a ten-round no-decision bout, which he won in the opinion of the Chicago Tribune.
 The Des-Moines Register gave Ertle seven of the ten rounds, with three even, and not a single round to Moore.